 December 26th - St. Stephen's Day (or Boxing Day)

-The day of the "Wren Boys" - except in northern Ulster disguised young men go around, reciting nonsensical poems, begging for treats and carrying a dead wren (these days generally in effigy).
+Also known as "Wren Day", the day of the mummers and "Wren Boys" - traditionally disguisd young men go around, reciting nonsensical poems, begging for treats and carrying a dead wren (these days generally in effigy).
 Similar traditional activities, though at a slightly more sophisticated level, are connected with the mummers.
 They are active in Ulster, Dublin and Wexford, keeping folk theatre alive.

 December 27th -The Sales